mattering-press/Hear-Here-Spatial-Practices/essays/aya_nassar.md

 **NIRMAL PUWAR:** Incredible.
 The dust through time as a residue, as a trace of people, places and events.
 And now we're going to walk through the ruins over to the new Cathedral_._

 _\[organ playing in the background\]_ We've just walked through the nave to the Chapel of Industry, where there are these tall pillars of concrete leading up to this vast roof.
 Aya, having read your work and thought about how this space is constructed, I often wonder what Aya thinks of when she considers the concrete here or elsewhere.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD05_ChapelOfIndustry(16-9).jpg right caption="A view looking upwards to show architectural details of the interior of the Chapel of Industry" alt="A view looking upwards to show architectural details of the interior of the Chapel of Industry"

 \[00:05:35\]